 FAQs from users

-Which symptoms can be considered "bad" signs after embryo transfer?
+What symptoms can you have after the embryo transfer?

 How likely am I to have OHSS symptoms after embryo transfer?

 It is estimated that 5% of women will develop mild symptoms of OHSS in IVF treatment, while the incidence of severe OHSS is less than 1%.
 Common symptoms include: pain, vomiting, nausea, diarrhea, abdominal distension, etc.

 You can find more details on this side effect of ovarian stimulation here: Ovarian Hyperstimulation Syndrome (OHSS).

 Once the embryo is deposited in the uterus, the patient must wait about 10-12 days approximately to perform a pregnancy test and assess whether the embryo transfer has been successful.